Over 2,000 mentors available, including leaders at Google, Amazon, Netflix, and more. Check it out

 This is the final part of your interview answer.
 It is the payoff in your story.
 At this point, you’re pulling everything together to impress the interviewer and shine.

 Explain how your actions impacted the project or the position and use data to emphasize your contributions.
 However, stories improve data.
-Therefore, employ the CAR method to ensure full impact.
+Therefore, the CAR method must be employed to ensure full impact.

 Sample Answers for “Tell Me About Yourself” Interview Question